CDC Epidemiologist Found Dead Weeks After Going Missing, Drowning Suspected

 Police do not know, for example, how Cunningham's body got onto the banks of the river.

-The area — not far from Cunningham's home — was inaccessible by walking, police said, and they struggled to find a place to launch a boat to reach his remains.
+The area — not far from Cunningham's home — was inaccessible by walking, police said, noting they struggled to find a place to launch a boat to reach his remains.

 "We do know that he was a jogger and he was wearing his favorite jogging shoes at the time that he was found," O'Connor said.
 "I can't tell you that he was jogging, but those two things together seem to indicate that that's a possibility."

-O'Connor said three crystals in his pocket for unknown reasons, although Cunningham was an avid rock collector.
+O'Connor said three crystals were in his pocket for unknown reasons, although Cunningham was an avid rock collector.

 In the days after he went missing, Cunningham's case drew intense media scrutiny and speculation about what had happened in what police called "unusual" circumstances.